Digital cameras

 of each pixel it contains.

-You can read more about how a CCD produces a digital photograph in our
+You can read more about how an image sensor produces a digital picture in our

 How digital cameras use digital technology